OpenTranslationBible/open-bible/en-GB/09.1 Samuel/md/1-samuel-17.md

 ## 1 Samuel 17:21

-Israel and the Philistines drew up in battle array, army against army.
+Israel and the Philistines were drawn up in battle formation, army against army.

 ## 1 Samuel 17:22